How to Paint RV Cabinets

-The most recent project in our 5th wheel was painting our kitchen island so that is what I will likely be referring to most often in this post.
+The most recent project in our 5th wheel was painting our kitchen island, which I will likely be referring to most often in this post.
 However, the things I’m sharing with you apply to any cabinet painting projects in your RV.
-We will be painting the lower RV kitchen cabinets to match the island and will be painting the kitchen cabinets a light grey next.

 Ok, let’s get right into how to paint RV cabinets!